Pastor Nathan Eshelman

 Elders & Deacons

-Our pastor serves alongside four other elders, Jim Pennington, Jonathan Schaefer, Mark Goerner, and Joe Worsham, along with two elders elect, and five deacons, Scott Bailey, Charles Bloom, Steve Garrow, Paul Knutson, and Becky Farrant.
+Our pastor serves alongside five other elders, Jonathan Schaefer, Mark Goerner, Alejandro Ramirez, Kevin Duffey, and Joe Worsham, along with our elder emeritus Jim Pennington, and five deacons, Scott Bailey, Charles Bloom, Steve Garrow, Paul Knutson, and Becky Farrant.